 Tamaskan Dogs do drink a lot of water.
 Always have fresh, clean water available for your dog.
 Especially outside.

-The Tamaskan Dog Register is the only registry for Tamaskan Dogs worldwide.
+The Tamaskan Dog Register is the only registry for Tamaskan Dogs in the United States.
 A list of registered breeders can be found on the TDR's website.
 This does sometimes change as new breeders sign up, and some breeders leave the organization.
 Please be sure to check if your Tamaskan Dog breeder is listed on the Tamaskan Dog Registry website.
 You can find this listing here: TDR Registered Breeders.
 There are other legitimate registries in Germany and the Netherlands.

 Any Tamaskan Dog purchased through an unregistered breeder will not have registration papers through the Tamaskan Dog Registry.
 Owners of unregistered dogs cannot prove parentage, and generally will not be able to breed their dogs and register puppies through the TDR.
 Why is this important?
 Once Tamaskan Dog numbers are high enough and the Board determines we wish to register as a Rare Breed with the AKC or UKC, only dogs registered with the TDR will be registered under the national kennel clubs.
 In addition, some Tamaskan Dogs have fallen into the hands of puppy mills.
 Puppy mills are cruel places where dogs are kept in kennels all year round, never allowed to socialize with people, are bred on every heat cycle, and where dog health and well being is the last consideration.
 By purchasing a puppy from a registered breeder, you are supporting ethical dog breeding practices, and are rejecting animal cruelty.

 Our dogs live inside and are most often in the same room as us.
 Tamaskan Dogs love the company of their pet parents.